RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 assembly-name, and action-result-mapping stages on a re-run with an unrelated source change.
 With GEN-04 fixed, the tests also assert via `TrackedOutputSteps` that no `RegisterSourceOutput` block re-runs — the end-to-end incrementality guarantee.

+## Docu

+### DOC-01 — documentation update

+Review docs (migration-guide.md, HypermediaApiSchema.md, SourceGenerator.md, readme.md, claude.md) incorporate changes from done issues
+Also add a summary table of necessary migrations at the top of migration guid so users can quickly scann what needs migration